-The three industrial sectors with the highest energy losses due to tribological contact are: Transportation, Power Generation and Manufacturing.
+The three industrial sectors with the highest energy losses due to tribological contact are: Transportation, Energy and Manufacturing.

 As these are all vital industrial activities there is a need for transformational technology to minimise energy losses in an increasingly digital world.

 We have positioned ourselves at the forefront of industrial digitisation, and provide our unique embedded ultrasonic measurement technologies to extract powerful data from systems to unlock significant value.

 Industry 4.0, commonly referred to as the 4th Industrial Revolution, is the next phase of industrial digitisation, and combines innovations in digital technologies such as robotics, AI, sophisticated sensors, cloud computing and the Industrial Internet of Things (IIoT).

 Through the application of our innovative technologies and the unlocking of valuable data streams, the Transport, Energy and Manufacturing sectors can be developed to align with Industry 4.0 principles and are thus characterised as:

 The number of vehicles required to fulfil the world’s transportation needs now exceeds 1.2 billion.

 Whether rail, aviation, marine or road transport, our technology can be applied to capture unique data from engine systems, engine system components and transport operating mechanisms.